Welcome from the Sudreau Global Justice Program

 Ugandan Court of Appeals Ruling

 As a law professor at Pepperdine, my life was profoundly altered by the opportunity I had to get involved in a juvenile justice project in Uganda in early 2010.
-Since then, I have become immersed in international justice initiatives and now serve as Director of Pepperdine's Global Justice Program.
+Since then, I have become immersed in international justice initiatives and now serve as Director of Pepperdine's Sudreau Global Justice Program.
 If you join us at Pepperdine, you will have numerous opportunities to get involved in this life-changing work through summer internships around the globe, spring break trips to developing countries, classes taught by top international lawyers that allow students to directly assist partners across the globe, and conferences exploring the intersection between justice, faith, and law.

 Make a difference around the world

 Each summer, the Global Justice Program secures international student internships to work with judiciaries and law-based NGO's.
 Over the past few years, students have gone to Uganda, Rwanda, China, Ghana, Thailand, India, Ecuador, and Peru where they work to promote and strengthen human rights and the rule of law.
-For example, our Uganda program accepts a dozen students to serve for eight weeks as judicial interns on all levels of the Ugandan Judiciary.
+For example, our Uganda program accepts a dozen students to serve for nine weeks as judicial interns on all levels of the Ugandan Judiciary.
 They perform legal research, write judgments, and assist the court in its important work.
 A few of our students are also placed with and assist the chief criminal prosecutor for Uganda.
-During one of these eight weeks, the students work in a juvenile or adult prison in teams consisting of American lawyers, Ugandan lawyers, and Ugandan law students on behalf of those imprisoned while awaiting trial.
+During one of these nine weeks, the students work in a juvenile or adult prison in teams consisting of American lawyers, Ugandan lawyers, and Ugandan law students on behalf of those imprisoned while awaiting trial.
 We also annually place students with the Chief Justice of Rwanda and other organizations, such as International Justice Mission.

 Learn from those who do